-Kourtney Kardashian Teases Baby Number 4 On Snapchat: Hinting She Is Pregnant?
+Kourtney Kardashian Teases Baby Number 4 On Snapchat, Hinting She Is Pregnant?

 Although Kourtney Kardashian and Scott Disick’s relationship has been on and off this past year, with their most recent breakup being right after their son Reign’s birth, Kardashian is presumably pregnant with Disick’s child.

-Although in December, Kourtney was pictured in public for the first time with her rumored love interest Younes Bendjima.

-The Keeping Up With The Kardashians star and former boxer were seen making a low-key exit from the SLS Hotel on December 19.
+Although in December, Kourtney was pictured in public for the first time with her rumored love interest, Younes Bendjima.
+The Keeping Up with the Kardashians star and former boxer were seen making a low-key exit from the SLS Hotel on December 19.

-Kourtney Kardashian and Scott Disick have been together for over ten years and it appears that as of late they have reconciled again.
+Kourtney Kardashian and Scott Disick have been together for over 10 years, and it appears that as of late they have reconciled again.

 Disco disco @letthelordbewithyou